 Hometown: St. Louis

 Jennifer Fowler joined Desire to Aspire in the hopes of being able to serve as a role model for younger girls.
 The organization aims to “uplift and empower underprivileged girls” in Columbia through leadership and service.

-“I’m grateful to have been mentored by several strong women throughout my life and wanted to grant that same experience to a girl without the opportunity to [have those mentors],” said Fowler.
+“I’m grateful to have been mentored by several strong women throughout my life, and I wanted to grant that same experience to a girl without the opportunity to [have those mentors],” Fowler says.

 The organization has shown her the “value of mentorship” and the importance of having someone “in your corner.”

-Fowler credits several women for being in her corner throughout her MU career, including Dr. Veronica Newton and adjunct professor Dianna O’Brien.
-She also said Carol Gee, MU alum and board member of the Griffith’s Leadership Society, has helped her to grow as a leader.
+Fowler credits several women for being in her corner throughout her Mizzou career, including Veronica Newton, a doctoral candidate in sociology; adjunct journalism professor Dianna O’Brien; and Carol Gee, a Mizzou alumna and board member of the Griffith’s Leadership Society.

-“As a woman of color, being recognized during Women’s History Month is particularly important to me,” said Fowler.
-“This month is about reflecting on the work women have done to level an unbalanced playing-field and encourages us to look toward what we have to do next.”
+“As a woman of color, being recognized during Women’s History Month is particularly important to me,” Fowler says.
+“This month is about reflecting on the work women have done to level an unbalanced playing field and encourages us to look toward what we have to do next.”